 Do you like good news?
 If you do, this wasn't your month.
 Next month isn't looking good either.

 At this rate, unemployment will come down to pre-recession levels approximately never.
-You can't even put numbers this bad into the Hamilton Project's jobs calculator -- which shows that we'd need to add 208,000 jobs a month to fully recover by 2020
+You can't even put numbers this bad into the Hamilton Project's jobs calculator -- which shows that we'd need to add 208,000 jobs a month to fully recover by 2020.
+Try it.

 It's long past due for our policymakers to welcome us to a new, better recovery.